Sodium nitrite: Suicide

-Several academic publications in 2020 and 2021 have discussed the toxicity of sodium nitrite, and an apparent recent increase in suicides using sodium nitrite which had been ordered online.
+Several academic publications in 2020 and 2021 discussed the toxicity of sodium nitrite, and an apparent recent increase in suicides using sodium nitrite which had been ordered online.
 The usage of sodium nitrite as a suicide method has been heavily discussed on suicide forums, primarily Sanctioned Suicide.

 Sodium nitrite was also the focal-point of the McCarthy et al. v Amazon lawsuit alleging that Amazon knowingly assisted in the deaths of healthy children by selling them "suicide kits" as Amazon's "frequently bought together" feature recommended buying sodium nitrite, an antiemetic, and a suicide instruction book together.
 This lawsuit was dismissed in June 2023.
+On February 19, 2026, the Washington Supreme Court ruled unanimously that Amazon.com must face lawsuits brought by families with relatives who took their own lives by consuming sodium nitrite they bought on the online retailer's platform.

+It rejected a lower court's ruling that the families could not pursue negligence claims under a Washington state product liability law, because suicide was a superseding cause of their relatives' deaths.
 The online marketplace eBay has globally prohibited the sale of sodium nitrite since 2019.
-Kenneth Law, a Canadian distributor of sodium nitrite was prosecuted in 2023 for assisting suicide.
-That same year, legislation was introduced in the United States with the aim of deeming sodium nitrite products with a sodium nitrite concentration of greater than 10% by volume to be banned consumer products under the Consumer Product Safety Act.
+In 2023, legislation was introduced in the United States with the aim of deeming sodium nitrite products with a sodium nitrite concentration of greater than 10% by volume to be banned consumer products under the Consumer Product Safety Act.
+Kenneth Law, a Canadian distributor of sodium nitrite, was convicted of assisting suicide in 2026.

-In cases of suspected suicide involving sodium nitrite, it is critical that responding individuals administer immediate intravenous methylene blue.
+In cases of suspected suicide attempts involving sodium nitrite, it is critical that responding individuals administer immediate intravenous methylene blue.
 Methylene blue is the antidote to the methemoglobinemia caused by intentional ingestion of sodium nitrite as a suicide agent.